Write, WriteLine Functions

 If you omit Output, a blank line is printed to the file.
 Multiple expressions can be separated with a comma.

 Unlike the Print function, the Write function inserts commas between items and quotation marks around strings as they are written to the file.
-You do not have to put explicit delimiters in the list.
-When Write is used to write data to a file, only numeric, Boolean, date, null, and Error data formats are supported.
-The following universal assumptions are followed so the data can always be read and correctly interpreted using Input, regardless of locale:
+You don't have to put explicit delimiters in the list.
+When Write is used to write data to a file, only the following data formats are supported and several universal assumptions are followed so the data can always be read and correctly interpreted using Input, regardless of locale:

-Nothing is written to the file if Output data is empty.
-However, for null data, #NULL# is written.
+- Nothing is written to the file if Output data is empty.
+However, for null data,